ovh/docs/pages/cloud/vps/upsize_vps_partition/guide.en-gb.md

 ---
 title: 'Repartitioning a VPS after an upgrade'
 slug: repartitioning-vps-after-upgrade
-excerpt: 'This guide explains the steps you need to follow to increase your storage space following an upgrade'
+excerpt: 'Find out how to increase your storage space following an upgrade'
 section: 'Getting started'
 order: 3
 ---

-**Last updated 2020/10/13**
+**Last updated 10th May 2021**

 ## Objective